darinz/PSL/13_recommender_system/05_latent_factor.md

 - **Cold Start**: New users/items have limited interaction data
 - **Noise in Explicit Similarities**: Direct similarity measures can be misleading

+**Intuition**: Traditional methods are like trying to understand a city by only looking at the main streets.
+You miss all the hidden alleys and shortcuts that locals know about.
+Latent factor models are like having a map that shows all the secret pathways - they reveal the underlying structure that connects everything.

 Latent factor models address these issues by discovering underlying, unobservable factors that influence user preferences and item characteristics.
 These factors are learned automatically from the data through matrix factorization techniques, providing a more robust and scalable approach.

+**Intuition**: Think of latent factors as the "ingredients" that make up people's tastes and item characteristics.
+Just as a recipe can be broken down into basic ingredients (salt, sugar, spices), user preferences and item characteristics can be broken down into fundamental factors (action level, complexity, genre preference, etc.).

 ### Mathematical Foundation